A caveat: Be wary of tuberculosis comeback

-Though finalization of the 1997 proposed tuberculosis standard by the Occupational Safety and Health Administration (OSHA) may be delayed indefinitely or abandoned outright, ICPs must not slip into complacency and assume TB poses no threat to health care workers.
+Though finalization of the 1997 proposed tuberculosis standard by the Occupational Safety and Health Administration (OSHA) may be delayed indefinitely or abandoned outright, experts are warning hospitals and other institutions not to slip into complacency and assume TB poses no threat to health care workers.

-"The bottom line is that some risk remains, and that while on average, it is no greater than the community risk where they live — it is for certain areas," says Walter Hierholzer, MD, chairman of the Institute of Medicine (IOM) panel that reviewed the proposed TB standard.
+"The bottom line is that some risk remains, and that while on average, it is no greater than the community risk where they live, it is [greater] for certain areas," says Walter Hierholzer, MD, chairman of the Institute of Medicine (IOM) panel that reviewed the proposed TB standard.

-According to the IOM report, there does appear to be a risk of TB infection to health care workers in the workplace, and in some job circumstances, that risk may be greater than that encountered in the community.
-Aerosol-generating procedures are particularly hazardous to exposed employees, the IOM warned.
+According to the IOM panel’s report, there does appear to be a risk of TB infection to health care workers in the workplace, and in some job circumstances, that risk may be greater than that encountered in the community.
+Procedures that generate aerosols are particularly hazardous to exposed employees, the IOM panel warned.

-According to the IOM report, in 1999 those who reported their occupation as health care workers within the preceding 24 months accounted for approximately 2.6% of TB cases nationwide, down from 3% in 1998.
+According to the IOM report, those who reported their occupation as health care workers within the preceding 24 months accounted for approximately 2.6% of TB cases nationwide in 1999, down from 3% in 1998.
 During the period from 1994 to 1998, six states — California, Florida, Illinois, New Jersey, New York, and Texas — accounted for 57% of the cases of TB among health care workers and about the same percentage of all TB cases.
 The six states account for just under 40% of the U.S. population.

 Also, from 1994 to 1998, there were significantly higher rates of drug-resistant disease for health care workers (3.2% of cases) than for other workers (1.5% of cases).
 For the two most recent years, the difference in rates for the two groups was not statistically significant.